KaiiMenai/pands-project/README.md

 ## What is it all about?

 The iris dataset has been a tool used for machine learning and for learning the basics of data analytics and programming.
-This repository will be used to save the iris dataset as a csv
+This repository will be used to save the iris dataset as a csv and then also run analysis in a seperate python file.